Law of Singapore: Before 1826

 The same year, Raffles appointed John Crawfurd as Resident of Singapore.
 Crawfurd doubted the legitimacy of the judicial system set up by Raffles, and annulled proceedings in which magistrates had ordered the flogging of gamblers and the seizure of their properties.
 He eventually abolished the magistracy, replacing it with a Court of Requests overseen by an Assistant Resident which dealt with minor civil cases, and a Resident's Court hearing all other cases which he himself presided over.
 Crawfurd had no authoritative guide to the applicable law, so he decided cases on "general principles of English law", taking into account so far as he could the "character and manners of the different classes" of local inhabitants.
 Unfortunately, Crawfurd's courts also lacked legal foundation, and he had no legal powers over Europeans in Singapore.
 Serious cases involving British subjects had to be referred to Calcutta; otherwise, all he could do was to banish them from the island.

 Despite the dubious legal status of the courts established in Singapore by Raffles and Crawfurd, they indicate that the de facto position was that between 1819 and 1826 English legal principles applied to Singapore.

-On 24 June 1824 Singapore and Malacca were formally transferred to the East India Company's administration by the Transfer of Singapore to East India Company, etc. Act 1824.
-By virtue of the Fort Marlborough in India Act 1802 both territories, together with others in the region ceded to Britain by the Netherlands, became subordinate to the Presidency of Fort William in Bengal, and under the Government of India Act 1800 these territories became subject to the jurisdiction of the Supreme Court of Fort William.
+On 24 June 1824 Singapore and Malacca were formally transferred to the East India Company's administration by the Transfer of Singapore to East India Company, etc. Act 1824 (5 Geo.
+4. c.
+108 (UK)).
+By virtue of the Fort Marlborough in India Act 1802 (42 Geo.
+3. c.
+29 (UK)). both territories, together with others in the region ceded to Britain by the Netherlands, became subordinate to the Presidency of Fort William in Bengal, and under the Government of India Act 1800 these territories became subject to the jurisdiction of the Supreme Court of Fort William.

 The Indian Salaries and Pensions Act 1825 authorised the East India Company to place Singapore and Malacca under the administration of Prince of Wales' Island (now Penang).
 The Company did so, thus creating the Straits Settlements.